We are currently installing a newer, faster security lane - please bear with us for the duration of the works. For more information click here.

-Travellers ranked Jersey as one of the top 10 European islands to visit in a TripAdvisor survey in 2013, and it is little wonder why.
-With a wealth of outdoor activities, Michelin-starred food, miles of sandy beaches and a relaxed island vibe, what’s not to like?
+With a wealth of outdoor activities, Michelin-starred food, miles of sandy beaches and a relaxed island vibe, what’s not to like in Jersey?
 Nicola Smith gives you the lowdown on how to plan a cool weekend break away from it all.

-1100-1300.
-A 20-minute drive eastwards along the coast is the Durrell Wildlife Park (La Profonde Rue, Trinity, 01534 860 000) founded over 50 years ago by author, naturalist and broadcaster Gerald Durrell.
-Even those ambivalent about wildlife will enjoy a couple of hours here, wandering around the sprawling 13 hectares of parkland and garden and being scared witless by the gorillas and entertained by the gibbons, not to mention charmed by the cute ploughshare tortoise – one of several endangered species residing at the park.
+From Rozel it is just a five-minute drive to Durrell Wildlife Park (La Profonde Rue, Trinity, 01534 860 000), a conservation zoo founded more than 50 years ago by author, naturalist and broadcaster Gerald Durrell.
+Even those ambivalent about wildlife will enjoy a couple of hours here, wandering around the sprawling 13 hectares of parkland and garden and being enchanted by the gorillas, entertained by the gibbons and charmed by the cute ploughshare tortoise – one of several endangered species residing at the park.
 Stop for a coffee at the Dodo Bistro, before marvelling at the loveable meerkats next door.

-1300-1500.
-For a trip back in time, head 15 minutes south to the Jersey War Tunnels (Les Charrières Malorey, St Lawrence, 01534 860 808), which are fascinating and moving in equal measure.
-The underground labyrinth was constructed by the Germans using slave labour and was latterly used as an underground hospital.
+For a trip back in time, head 15 minutes southwest to the Jersey War Tunnels (Les Charrières Malorey, St Lawrence, 01534 860 808), which are fascinating and moving in equal measure.
+The underground labyrinth was constructed by the Germans during WWII using slave labour and was latterly used as an underground hospital.
 It is eerie and slightly chilling but compelling all the same.
-Allow yourself to be transported back to the present day with lunch at The Pantry, on the first floor of the Visitor Centre.
-Opened last year, this funky space serves delicious sandwiches and mouth-watering homemade cakes – think chocolate and hazelnut brownies and Victoria sponge.
+Return to the present day with lunch at The Pantry, on the first floor of the Visitor Centre.
+This funky space serves delicious sandwiches and mouth-watering homemade cakes – think grilled halloumi and roast pepper ciabatta and Victoria sponge.
 It also has a sizeable terrace which traps the sun.

-After 2100.
-If the weather is inclement, try the chic Champagne Lounge at the Grand Jersey Hotel (Esplanade, St Helier, 01534 722 301), overlooking St Aubin’s Bay, or visit funky Chambers (5 Mulcaster Street, St Helier, 01534 735 405), which as well as boasting the longest bar in Jersey – not to mention a dedicated cocktail bar – is also renowned for its entertainment, from live bands to DJs and comedy.
-For something completely different, why not try a one-hour-and-a-half guided ‘moonwalk’ on the east of the island with Jersey Walk Adventures (077 9785 3033), looking at the sparkling bioluminescence and marine life on the seabed – a very other-worldly experience.
-You can always return to The Dolphin Hotel at Gorey for a warming nightcap, taking in the splendid Mount Orgueil Castle by night en route.
+With the sun well and truly down, head into town to mix with the locals.
+If it's high-flyers you want to rub shoulders with then try the chic Champagne Lounge at the Grand Jersey Hotel (Esplanade, St Helier, 01534 722 301), overlooking St Aubin’s Bay, or for a more bohemian crowd visit funky Chambers (5 Mulcaster Street, St Helier, 01534 735 405), which as well as boasting the longest bar in Jersey – not to mention a dedicated cocktail bar – is renowned for its entertainment, from live bands to DJs and comedy.
+For something completely different, why not try a one-hour-and-a-half guided ‘moonwalk’ on the east of the island with Jersey Walk Adventures (077 9785 3033), looking at the sparkling bioluminescence and marine life on the seabed – a very otherworldly experience.